-After submitting a complete application form, applicants can arrange to take the Hazardous Waste Transport Licence Knowledge test.
+After submitting a completed application form, applicants can arrange to take the Hazardous Waste Transport Licence Knowledge test.
 The test is designed to evaluate an applicant's knowledge of the legal requirements under the Environmental Management Act, the Hazardous Waste Regulation, the Spill Reporting Regulation, and if applicable, any other specific transportation aspect of certain waste.

 The validity of the licence also relies on the presence of a company representative (owner or employee) having taken and passed the test.
-As soon as the carrier knows that the employee who passed the test will leave or if that employee is no longer an employee of the carrier, the licencee must ensure that the company representative takes and passes the test.
+As soon as the carrier knows that the employee who passed the test will leave or if that employee is no longer an employee of the carrier, the licensee must ensure that the company representative takes and passes the test.

 The Instructions for Taking the Hazardous Waste Transport Licence Knowledge Test (PDF) provides answers to the following questions: